How to Spend 5 Days in Puerto Rico

 Beach Day at Piñones

 Piñones is located on the northeastern coast of Puerto Rico in the town of Loiza.
 It is the heart of Puerto Rico’s Afro-Caribbean heritage.
 We had the best time relaxing and eating authentic local food from the kiosks along the beach.
-Kiosk Boricua is definitely the kiosk to visit.
-Their food is absolutely worth the long lines and wait.
+Kiosk Boricua is the kiosk to visit.
+Their food is worth the long lines and wait.

 Pro-tip: Leave an hour or two before 5:30 to avoid getting stuck in traffic for 1.5 hours getting out of Piñones.